 Debts that may not be discharged during Chapter 7 bankruptcy

 No matter which type of filing you choose, there are certain debts that cannot be discharged bankruptcy.
-Other debts are not always easily discharged through bankruptcy, although it is possible.
-This is where working with a reputable bankruptcy attorney comes in handy, because they know how to get you out of bankruptcy quickly with the least amount of lingering debt.
+Other debts are not always easily discharged, although it is possible.
+This is where working with a reputable attorney comes in handy, because they know how to get through your filing quickly with the least amount of lingering debt.
 After all, your goal is to get a fresh start, so the last thing you want is to have debt that you’re still required to repay!

 Here is a list of debts that don’t typically qualify for discharge: